 Romesco sauce is simply an almond, garlic, and roasted pepper-scented puree that hails from Catalan, in the northeastern part of Spain along the Mediterranean coast.
 It’s a classic.
 [Editor’s Note: A vegan classic.]
-You can spread it on grilled bread, use it as a dip for roasted or grilled vegetables, or eat it right from the spoon.–Kim O’Donnel
+You can spread it on grilled bread, use it as a dip for roasted or grilled broccoli, or eat it right from the spoon.–Kim O’Donnel

 Author’s Pick a Peppa’ Note